noidexe/Enjin-Coin-Documentation/docs/graphql.md

 ## Fields

-Fields are used to ask for specific object propeties.
+Fields are used to ask for specific object properties.

 Each object has fields that can be queried by name in order to query for the properties you need.